John Beland: Dolly Parton, Ricky Nelson and The Flying Burrito Brothers (1977–1989)

 Beland then received a call from McDonald about going to Memphis, Tennessee alone with Nelson and recording an album that captured his country rock style mixes with his love for old rock and roll.
 This would be Nelson's first time recording away from Los Angeles, and it would just be he and Beland traveling there with a local house rhythm section waiting for them.
 Larry Rogers produced the sessions at his 16-track studio in a rough part of Memphis.
 Like Beland, Rogers was a Nelson fan, and the team hit it off like old friends.
 Beland arranged most of the material and co-wrote one of the songs with Nelson the night before the session, called "That Ain't The Way Love's Supposed To Be".
 Beland also came up with a new arrangement for an old Bobby Darin song, called "Dream Lover".
 The track started as a fast-driving teen anthem before Beland slowed it down to have a James Taylor feel, reminiscent of Nelson's old version of Bob Dylan's "She Belongs To Me".
 "Dream Lover" sounded like a smash hit and was planned for release as a single to coincide with Nelson's hosting of the top TV show in the country, Saturday Night Live.

-At the time of working with Ricky Nelson, Beland received an offer to work with the legendary band, The Flying Burrito Brothers.
+At the time of working with Ric Nelson, Beland received an offer to work with the legendary band, The Flying Burrito Brothers.
 At first, Beland passed on the opportunity as he felt they had lost their way and had no record deal.
 However, after discussions with his publisher Bo Golsen at Atlantic Records, Beland decided to join the band, providing he could produce and write for the group.
 The band agreed, so Beland reluctantly said goodbye to Nelson.
 Bobby Neil would take over his guitar spot, continuing until both of their deaths in that fateful 1985 plane crash.

 Beland took the members of The Flying Burrito Brothers into the 16-track studio at Atlantic Records, where they demoed a number of country style songs Beland had written along with fellow Burrito member Gib Guilbeau, his old bandmate from Swampwater.
 The demos were highly commercial, so Bo Golsen immediately took them to Curb Records' A&R head Dick Whitehouse, who offered the group a deal, under one condition: The label wanted one of their own to produce the band.
 Beland would not hear of it and threatened to quit.
 But Golsen reminded him of the opportunity ahead if he played along.
 Beland agreed reluctantly to the deal and soon producer Michael Lloyd was assigned to the band.
 Although Beland and Lloyd got along together in the studio, Beland hated the idea of having to turn over the reins to another producer, especially one he did not want in the first place.
 Lloyd had produced acts like The Osmonds and The Bellamy Brothers, and although he had success with them, Beland felt his production work was too lightweight for a band like The Flying Burrito Brothers.